TheNathannator/PlasticBand/Docs/Instruments/Turntable/PS3.md

 - Device name:
 - PS3 ID:

+Santroller:
+- Vendor/product ID:
+  - `1209:2882`
+- Revision:
+  - `0x0A0x`
+  - The last nibble may vary, see [the main Santroller doc](../../Other/Santroller.md).
+- Device name:
+  - Santroller
 ## Input Info

 Face buttons and d-pad work as normal, with the exception that the d-pad is neutral at 15 (`0x0F`) instead of 8.